 FHFA participates in working groups with fellow regulatory and law enforcement agencies to foster open communication and collaboration in prevention and prosecution of fraudulent activity involving mortgages and other financial instruments.

 Potential homebuyers, homeowners, distressed homeowners, and individuals employed in the mortgage industry, in particular, should be aware of mortgage fraud schemes perpetrated in connection with home loan origination and throughout the life of a mortgage.
 Education is key to identify, detect, and prevent mortgage fraud.
 The information below can assist mortgage market participants in recognizing common mortgage fraud schemes.
-In addition, FHFA has issued tips and resources related to COVID-19 fraud.
+In addition, FHFA has issued fraud prevention tips and resources for mortgage borrowers and renters, and for individuals working in the mortgage industry.

 Mortgage Fraud Detection and Avoidance